SeedGNN: Graph Neural Networks for Supervised Seeded Graph Matching: Introduction

 \section{Introduction}

-Graph matching aims to find node correspondence between two (unlabeled) edge-correlated graphs, such that their edge sets are maximally aligned.
-As a ubiquitous but difficult problem, graph matching has found many applications, including social network analysis \citep{narayanan2008robust,narayanan2009anonymizing,zafarani2015user,zhang2015cosnet,zhang2015multiple,chiasserini2016social}, computer vision \citep{conte2004thirty,schellewald2005probabilistic,vento2013graph}, natural language processing \citep{haghighi2005robust}, and computational biology \citep{singh2008global,kazemi2016proper,kriege2019chemical}.
-This paper focuses on seeded graph matching, where a portion of the node correspondence between the two graphs is revealed as seeds, and we seek to complete the correspondence by growing from the seeded node pairs.
-Seeded graph matching is motivated by the fact that, in many real applications, the correspondence between a portion of the two node sets is naturally available.
-For example, in social network de-anonymization, some users who provide identifiable information in their service registrations or who explicitly link their accounts across different social networks could become seeds ~\citep{narayanan2008robust,narayanan2009anonymizing}.
-Knowledge of even a few seeds has been shown to significantly improve the matching results for many real-world graphs \citep{fishkind2019seeded}.
+Graph matching, also known as network alignment, aims to find the node correspondence between two graphs that maximally aligns their edge sets.
+As a ubiquitous but challenging problem, graph matching has numerous applications, including social network analysis \cite{narayanan2008robust,narayanan2009anonymizing,zafarani2015user,zhang2015cosnet,zhang2015multiple,chiasserini2016social}, computer vision \cite{conte2004thirty,schellewald2005probabilistic,vento2013graph}, natural language processing \cite{haghighi2005robust}, and computational biology \cite{singh2008global,kazemi2016proper,kriege2019chemical}.
+This paper focuses on seeded graph matching, where a small portion of the node correspondence between the two graphs is revealed as seeds, and we seek to complete the correspondence using the few seeded node-pairs.
+Seeded graph matching is motivated by the fact that, in many real applications, the correspondence between a small portion of the two node sets is naturally available.
+For example, in social network de-anonymization, some users who explicitly link their accounts across different social networks could become seeds ~\cite{narayanan2008robust,narayanan2009anonymizing}.
+Knowledge of even a few seeds has been shown to significantly improve the matching results for many real-world graphs \cite{kazemi2015growing,fishkind2019seeded}.